yncxcw/pufferfish/README.md

 </property>
 ````

-4. Flex contaienr size.
+4. Flex contaienr size (MIN_CONT).
 It should be configured at job submission; for MapReduce applications, by setting
 `mapreduce.map.memory.mb` and `mapreduce.reduce.memory.mb`; For Spark applications, by setting `spark.executor.memory`.

 5. Flex containers type for applications should be set at job submission.
 We achieve this by utilizing node label expression.